MarcoLizza/mode13h.dev/_posts/2023-02-25-a-better-packed-file-system.md

 **Q3.** Is there a benefit in storing the *directory* explicitly in the archive file?

 **A3.** When a *directory* entry is loaded from the file, being a single one or multiple entries, it can't be used as it is.
-The serialized data-types conform to some arbitrary format (e.g. the file size is stored using a 32-bit unsigned value), but we could be running on architecture [with a different word size](^1) (e.g. 64 bit).
-This requires an additional post-load marshaling step.
+The serialized data-types conform to some arbitrary format (e.g. the file size is stored using a 32-bit unsigned value), but we could be running on architecture with a different word size[^1] (e.g. 64 bit).
+This requires an additional post-load marshalling step.

 Also, creating the directory into the archive file requires a (minor) additional effort as it needs to be computed and written somewhere with the file (typically, either just after the archive header or at the very end of it)